0xHiteshPatel/appsvcs_integration_iapp/docs/userguide/module4/lab3.rst

 the source tree.
 The ``.json`` files within this directory represent the input variables used to test the specific use case.

-Users of the |appsvcs| template can refer the the test case JSON files as the authoritative source for implemented functionality.
+Users of the |appsvcs| template can refer to the test case JSON files as the authoritative source for implemented functionality.
 The :doc:`/presoref` also includes links to each test case that references a particular input variable.
 By examining the test case templates a user can determine additional